digital-futures-academy/airport-challenge/my-approach/my-approach.md

 #### Acceptance Criteria

-As an air traffic controller
+As an air traffic controller;
-So I can get passengers to a destination
+So I can get passengers to a destination;
-I want to instruct the airport to land a plane
+I want to instruct the airport to land a plane;

 #### Nouns and verbs